 - Limit your animations to one or two per slide to maintain simplicity.

 Play the presentation to yourself before presenting it.
-If you feel like you have too many animations on your slide, consider removing some of them.
+If you feel like you've got too many animations on your slide, consider removing some of them.

 Make Great Presentations (Free eBook Download)

-We have the perfect compliment to this tutorial, which will walk you through the complete presentation process.
+We've got the perfect complement to this tutorial, which will walk you through the complete presentation process.

-The right animations help your presentation stand out, but there is a whole lot more to master.
+The right animations help your presentation stand out, but there's a whole lot more to master.
 Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.

 In this tutorial, you learned to use PowerPoint animations to tastefully animate elements on your slide.
 Bringing those key bullet points or images on the slide at the right time will make for a great presentation.